ccbogel/QualCoder/README.md

 **Use the exe**

 Newer releases contain an exe file (created on Windows 10, 64-bit).
 Double-click to run, it takes up to 20 seconds to start.
 Look for the Releases link on the right-hand side of this page.
-I have had feedback on one instance on Windows where an anti-virus affected the importing and moving of files by QualCoder (AVG).
-An online virus testing site www.virustotal.com indicated 2 vendors out of many detected a potential problem due to their detection methods (false positives), 5 March 2022.
 Always check the MD5 checksum on downloading the exe.
-I have not got the exe Microsoft certified (I am not sure of the processes or cost involved).
+I have not got the exe Microsoft certified (cost involved).
 If you are uncomfortable with these warnings install from the source as detailed next.

 **Alternatively, install from source:**